josie-perez/bd_strategy/README.md

-# bd_strategy
+# business_development_strategy
-Examples of business development and strategy capabilities
+Example of business development and strategy work